ksiranjeevi92/node-microservice-arcitecture/README.md

 ## Docker

-### Owner-ship and copy rights reserverd to SIRANJEEVI.K auther and admin of this repository
+### Owner-ship and copy rights reserverd to SIRANJEEVI.K author and admin of this repository